Corresponding squares: Example 1

 One of the simplest and most important uses of corresponding squares is in this king and pawn versus king endgame.
-Assume that the black king is in front of the pawn and the white king is behind or to the side of the pawn.
-The black king is trying to block the white pawn and the white king is supporting its pawn.
+Assume that the black king is in front of the white pawn and the white king is behind or to the side of it.
+The black king is trying to block the pawn and the white king is supporting it.
 If the white king gets to any of the key squares (marked with "x"), he wins.
-Suppose the black king moves to the square labeled "1" near him (square c8).
-Then if the white king moves to the corresponding square (also labeled "1", square c6), he wins.
-Conversely, if the white king moves to the "1" square then the black king must move to the corresponding square to draw.
-Thus if both kings are on the "1" squares, the position is a reciprocal zugzwang.
-Note that the second player moving to one of the corresponding squares has the advantage.
-Being on a square when the opponent is not on the corresponding square is a disadvantage.
+Suppose both kings are on the squares labeled "1" (square c8 for black and c6 for white).
+Then if it is black to move white wins, because after black moves to d8 white pushes the pawn forcing black to move to e7; however if it is white to move then black keeps a draw, since pushing the pawn now results in a stalemate, and white therefore cannot advance.
+This position is a reciprocal zugzwang.
+Therefore neither party wants to move first to a square labeled "1" if the other party can respond by moving to the corresponding square.

 The squares labeled "2" are similar corresponding squares.
 If the white king is on the d5 square (the middle one labeled "3"), he is threatening to move to either the "1" square or the "2" square.
 Therefore, the black king must be in a position to move to either his "1" square or his "2" square in order to hold the draw, so he must be on one of his "3" squares.
-This makes the defense for Black clear: shift between the squares labeled "3" until the white king moves to his "1" or "2" square, and then go to the corresponding square, gaining the opposition.
-If the black king moves to the "1" or "2" squares under any other circumstances, the white king moves to the corresponding square, takes the opposition, the black king moves, and White advances the pawn and will promote it and win, with a basic checkmate.
+This makes the defense for Black clear: shift between the squares labeled "3" until the white king moves to his "1" or "2" square, and then go to the corresponding square.
+If the black king moves to the "1" or "2" squares under any other circumstances, the white king moves to the corresponding square (or if this is not possible because the white king is on the opposite file, move forward to the square diagonally opposite the black king); then after the black king moves, White advances the pawn, will promote it and win.

-The c5 and e5 squares can also be label "3" squares, since if the white king is on one of them, the black king must be on one of his "3" squares to draw.
+The squares on the fifth rank are not corresponding squares to those labeled "3" for Black, since with both kings on such squares it will be a draw whoever has the move.
+They are so marked only to indicate that as long as the white king is on one of them, the black king must be on one of his "3" squares to draw.